 One interesting story that I often recount is of going to watch India play England at the Wankhede in 2006.
 We went to watch just the last day’s play, India needed 300 runs to win and had 10 wickets in hand.
 On the way to the stadium my friend I and scripted how we wanted the day’s play to unfold — 300 to win was tight but then all we needed a good start from Sehwag and then for the rest to take the team to victory, preferably Sachin.

 We reached well before the start and got a chance to watch the players warm up and do some light practice.

-Then came Rahul Dravid — dressed in shorts, t-shirt, thigh guard, arm guard and helmet, everything he would have on when he is one the field, he was also practicing shots against the same young kid throwing down a tennis ball from 11 yards!
+Then came Rahul Dravid — dressed in shorts, t-shirt, thigh guard, arm guard, and helmet, everything he would have on when he is on the field.
+He was also practicing shots against the same young kid throwing down a tennis ball from 11 yards!

 This small episode possibly throws more light on the reason behind the longevity of Rahul Dravid’s career, his ability to adapt to different formats & different roles in the team and his standout successes on foreign soil.

 Dravid was never called gifted or talented or all those adjectives that used to describe those to whom things come easily, players like Sehwag or Rohit Sharma.
 These guys very rarely reach the top and stay there for a long time.
 Dravid was I think rightly called The Wall — built brick by brick with patience and effort.

 If you look at the biggest achievers, the players who top the record books, it will usually be players who really maximized their ability — Dravid, Kallis, Sangakkara, Border, Gavaskar — and players who were not just supremely talented but intensely competitive — Sachin, Lara, Ponting, Warne.